Lesson 1: The Question of an American Empire

 This lesson will introduce the students to the challenges of American foreign policy in the late 19th century and specifically to the political debate over whether the United States should acquire further territory and/or become a European-style empire.
 With the help of primary source documents students will debate this issue to help them come to their own assessment of the idea of an American Empire.

-Why did Americans explore the possibilities of national expansion and imperialism in the late 19th century?
+Why did the U.S. pursue national expansion and imperialism in the late 19th century?

-List the primary reasons why imperialism appealed to many Americans in the 1890s
+Examine the reasons why imperialism appealed to many in the U.S. in the 1890s.